Enumerative Galois theory for number fields: Introduction

-Schmidt's approach \cite{Sch1995b} enables us to count primitive number fields with Galois group $G$ by counting polynomials $f$ with Galois group $G$.
+Schmidt's approach \cite{Sch1995b} allows us to count primitive number fields with Galois group $G$ by counting polynomials $f$ with Galois group $G$.
 The coefficients $a_i$ of these polynomials $f$ are integers in lopsided boxes.
 We then introduce resolvents $\Phi$, which are polynomials in the coefficients $a_i$, and have the property that if $f$ has Galois group $G$ then $\Phi$ has an integer root that is polynomially bounded in terms of the height of $f$.
 This reduces the problem to counting solutions to a diophantine equation in the $a_i$ and an extra variable $y$.

-Next, we fix all but two of the $a_i$, leaving us to count integer points on a surface cut out by a polynomial which may have large coefficients, up to a given height.
+The idea is to fix all but two of the $a_i$, leaving us to count integer points on a surface cut out by a polynomial which may have large coefficients, up to a given height.
 We can cover almost all such points by curves using the determinant method, with the number of curves required being uniformly controlled.
 If our fixed $a_i$ are sufficiently generic, then our curves are non-linear.
 Finally, we can apply a lopsided version of a celebrated estimate of Bombieri and Pila to count integer points on such a curve.

 These ingredients are presented in \S \ref{ingredients}.
-In the case where $G$ is 6T14, the phrase `sufficiently generic' above entails in particular that the surface is absolutely irreducible and contains no rational lines.
-We approach these aspects with the help of the software \emph{Mathematica} \cite{Wolfram}.
+Here, the phrase `sufficiently generic' entails in particular that the surface is absolutely irreducible and contains no rational lines.
+Handling these two aspects is challenging in general.
+Since our polynomials have even Galois group, we may exploit the fact that the discriminant is a square, to refine the basic strategy described above.

-Number fields of larger degree are computationally intractable, but can be treated by incorporating the techniques of \cite[\S 7]{CD}.
-However, we do not obtain any new results in this way.